Belles on Their Toes (film)

-Belles on Their Toes is a 1952 American family comedy film based on the autobiographical book Belles on Their Toes (1950) by siblings Frank Bunker Gilbreth Jr. and Ernestine Gilbreth Carey.
-The film, which debuted in New York City on May 2, 1952, was directed by Henry Levin, and Henry Ephron and Phoebe Ephron wrote the screenplay.
-It is a sequel to the film Cheaper by the Dozen (1950), based on Gilbreth and Carey's eponymous 1948 book.
+Belles on Their Toes is a 1952 American family comedy film directed by Henry Levin and starring Jeanne Crain, Myrna Loy, Debra Paget, Jeffrey Hunter and Edward Arnold.
+The screenplay was written by Henry Ephron and Phoebe Ephron based on the autobiographical book Belles on Their Toes (1950) by siblings Frank Bunker Gilbreth Jr. and Ernestine Gilbreth Carey.
+Belles on Their Toes is a sequel to the film Cheaper by the Dozen (1950), which is based on Gilbreth and Carey's eponymous 1948 book.